pscally1005/pscally1005.github.io/_posts/healthier-dessert/2023-03-24-double-choc-banana.markdown

 - vic
 - quick oats
 - breakfast
+- banana bread
+- bread
+- cake
+- mini muffin
 Description: Banana bread is a great dessert for a crowd, and this healthy chocolate banana bread is a great way to still feel your best at sweets time.
-It's very similar to my blueberry muffins and breakfast banana bread recipes.
-Check out my <a href="pbj-muffin">Peanut Butter and Jelly Muffins</a> and my <a href="banana-bread">Breakfast Banana Bread</a> for similar recipes
+This dessert is minimally sweetened with honey, and fully brings out the flavor of the bananas and the cocoa for a delicious brownie flavored banana bread.
+It's very similar to my <a href="pbj-muffin">Peanut Butter and Jelly Muffins</a> and my <a href="banana-bread">Oatmeal Banana Mini Muffins</a>, which you should also check out
 Instructions:
 - Preheat the oven to 350F, and line a bread pan with parchment paper.
 Spray the inside of the paper as well<br><br>

-- Whisk together dry ingredients (oats, cornstarch, cocoa, baking soda, and salt) in a bowl<br><br>
+- Whisk together dry ingredients (oat flour, cocoa powder, cornstarch, baking soda, and salt) in a bowl<br><br>

 - In a separate bowl, mash a banana.
-Add the rest of the wet ingredients (maple syrup, applesauce, yogurt, peanut butter, and egg) to the bowl and mix<br><br>
+Add the rest of the wet ingredients (yogurt, <a href="/recipes/natural-peanut-butter">nut butter</a>, applesauce, egg, and honey) to the bowl and mix.
+Any kind of nut butter, like peanut or almond, will work.
+For a nut free version, use sunflower seed butter<br><br>

 - Pour the wet ingredients into the dry, and combine with a silicone spatula.
 Fold in the chocolate chips<br><br>
 - <center><img src="/assets/Food/Healthier Dessert/Choc Bread/choc-bread-bowl.jpg" alt="" class="instruction-image"></center><br>